d0p3t/SubNotifier/README.md

 ---

 ## Changelog
+v1.0.2 (18 September 2017)
+* Fixed custom message counter
+* Added check whether there is more than 1 custom message in a alert type
+* Fixed `README.md` and `package.json` versioning

 v1.0.1 (17 September 2017)
 * Fixed - Better handling of # of custom messages
 * Added `prettyPrint: true` to `Logger.js` for better console output